Fidel Chaves

-Fidel Chaves de la Torre (born 27 October 1989), known as Fidel Chaves or simply Fidel, is a Spanish professional footballer who plays for Elche CF as a left winger.
+Fidel Chaves de la Torre (born 27 October 1989), known simply as Fidel, is a Spanish professional footballer who plays as a left winger for Primera Federación club Eldense.

 Club career

-Born in La Dehesa de Ríotinto, Province of Huelva, Fidel finished his development at local Recreativo de Huelva, and made his senior debut with the B team in the 2008–09 season, in Tercera División.
-He played his first game as a professional on 15 May 2010, coming on as a second-half substitute and scoring his team's goal in a 1–1 away draw against Córdoba CF in the Segunda División.
+Born in La Dehesa de Ríotinto, Province of Huelva, Fidel finished his development at local club Recreativo de Huelva, and made his senior debut with the B team in the 2008–09 season, in the Tercera División.
+He played his first game as a professional on 15 May 2010, coming on as a second-half substitute and scoring his team's goal in a 1–1 Segunda División away draw against Córdoba CF.

-On 12 July 2012, Fidel terminated his contract with the Andalusians and joined fellow league club Elche CF. He was an ever-present player in his first year, and also scored four goals as the Valencians returned to La Liga after 24 years of absence.
+On 12 July 2012, Fidel terminated his contract with the Andalusians and joined Elche CF in the same league.
+He was an ever-present player in his first year, and also scored four goals as the Valencians returned to La Liga after 24 years of absence.

 Fidel made his top-flight debut on 19 August 2013, playing 33 minutes in a 3–0 loss at Rayo Vallecano.
 His first league goal came on 20 October, the winner in a 2–1 away victory over Real Betis.

-On 9 July 2014, Fidel joined fellow league side Córdoba in a loan deal.
+On 9 July 2014, Fidel joined fellow second-division side Córdoba in a loan deal.
 After appearing regularly, he agreed to a permanent move in May 2015.

 On 19 July 2016, after scoring a career-best 11 goals during the campaign to earn a place in its All-Star team, Fidel put pen to paper to a five-year contract at UD Almería.
-On 18 June 2018, he signed a three-year deal with fellow second division club UD Las Palmas.
+On 18 June 2018, he signed a three-year deal with second-tier UD Las Palmas.

-Fidel terminated his contract with the Canarians on 14 June 2019, and returned to Elche just hours later.
+Fidel rescinded his contract with the Canarians on 14 June 2019, and returned to Elche just hours later.
 The first goals of his second spell came on 3 November, when he scored a hat-trick – two from the penalty spot – in a 4–2 home defeat of CD Mirandés.

+On 1 February 2024, Fidel terminated his contract at the Estadio Martínez Valero, and signed an 18-month deal with Albacete Balompié also from division two on the same day.

+On 25 July 2025, Fidel signed a two-year contract with CD Eldense, who had just been relegated to the third tier.